-ON1 HDR 2021's photo-editing power is found in the Edit module, which consists of three distinct editing functions, separated into tabs:
+ON1 HDR 2022's photo-editing power is found in the Edit module, which consists of three distinct editing functions, separated into tabs:

-- Develop is where you perform basic, global editing operations-adjusting tone and color, removing noise, sharpening and more. (see page 57) - Effects is the stylization center of HDR, with nine filters that can be stacked in any order, all with extensive blending and masking options. (see page 66) - Local Adjustments are designed to apply targeted edits to parts of your photos, letting you perform traditional photo-editing tasks-like dodging and burning-with ease. (see page 78)
+- Develop is where you perform basic, global editing operations-adjusting tone and color, removing noise, sharpening and more. (see page 58) - Effects is the stylization center of HDR, with nine filters that can be stacked in any order, all with extensive blending and masking options. (see page 67) - Local Adjustments are designed to apply targeted edits to parts of your photos, letting you perform traditional photo-editing tasks-like dodging and burning-with ease. (see page 79)

-HDR 2021's Edit module also includes a Layers pane, which lets you stack multiple images together to achieve sophisticated composites that aren't available in many standalone photo editors.
+HDR 2022's Edit module also includes a Layers pane, which lets you stack multiple images together to achieve sophisticated composites that aren't available in many standalone photo editors (see page 84).